SudeepthaG/BirdEncyclopedia/README.md

 Try 8080/hello - works..everything else gives 404

 Write test file to test the functions
-To run this test, just run : go test ./...
+To run this test, just run :
+go test ./...
+Initially,the test ws working for any URL.

+By using our router, we are testing for our specific URL: 8080/hello go test ./...